Cvmcosta/ltijs/docs/README.md

       secure: false, // Set secure to true if the testing platform is in a different domain and https is being used
       sameSite: '' // Set sameSite to 'None' if the testing platform is in a different domain and https is being used },
-    devMode: false // Set DevMode to true if the testing platform is in a different domain and https is not being used }
+    devMode: true // Set DevMode to false if running in a production environment with https }
 )